nathankrieger/DS202_Final_Project/README.md

 #Okay now we should have data on all scoring plays
 ```

+## Scoring Function

+To analyze team performance, we needed a way to track the score
+throughout every game directly from the play-by-play data.
+Unfortunately
+the dataset did not already contain the scores.
+We initially thought
+about choosing different data but then we figured it was in the spirit
+of the class to go through a lot of effort to properly calculate scoring
+using only the data we had.

+The scoring function builds this information by examining each play and
+determining how many points were awarded and to which team.
+It
+identifies all common scoring events—touchdowns, field goals, extra
+points, safeties, defensive returns, and two-point plays—and assigns the
+correct point values.
+All this info is either taken from added columns
+or parsed from the string variable “description”.

+After assigning points to each individual play, the function then keeps
+a running total for both the offense and defense as the game progresses.
+This produces accurate offensive score, defensive score, and score
+differential values for every play in every game.

+In short, the scoring function transforms raw play descriptions into a
+full scoring timeline, allowing us to compare teams based on actual
+points gained or allowed over the season.

+### Scoring Columns Added

+- PlayIndex - The order of plays in a game
+- OffPointsPlay - How many points the offense generated on that specific
+  play
+- DefPointsPlay - How many points the defense generated on that specific
+  play
+- OffenseScore - How many points the team currently on offense has
+  generated up until and including that play
+- DefenseScore - How many points the team currently on defense has
+  generated up until and including that play
+- ScoreDiff - OffenseScore - DefenseScore

 ``` r
 #now that we have gathered all data on scoring we can try to impliment some sort of scoring function.
 build_scores <- function(data) {